top of page

 To test what works best for you, go to your local pet store.
 They typically have a few different types you can try.

-Leash styles
+Leash Styles

 Leashes come in many styles.
 Beyond the style element, you need to make sure that the leash you choose helps you maintain control of your dog.
 Depending on your balance and coordination, certain types of leashes may be easier or more difficult for you to use.
 Test out which types of leashes work best for you and your dog.
 A few options are presented below.